CSI-SFIT/Beginners-Guide-to-Ethical-Hacking/Introduction.md

 ## 2. Grey hat hackers

-These are the one which are also known as ethical hackers.
-They mostly work into protecting a special asset by live monitoring them and by conducting penetration test on them.
+These are the one which does not intend to harm any organisation or assets as black hat hackers, but they use illegal means to discover threads/vulnerabilities in any organisation and use it to teach them a lesson.
+They can be called as activists.
+The best example of grey hat hackers is a group named "ANONYMOUS".

 ## 3. Black hat hackers